-Understanding your company's obligations regarding employees' mental health is crucial to providing a safe and healthy workplace in the midst of changing regulations, pandemic-related policies, and other unexpected situations.
+Understanding your company's obligations regarding employees' mental health is crucial to providing a safe and healthy workplace in the midst of changing regulations and other unexpected situations.

 Millions of individuals suffer from mental health conditions.
 This can impact the workplace in many ways, from employee productivity to accommodation requests to discrimination charges.
-These issues are only likely to grow given the prevalence of mental illness, society's increasing emphasis on mental health awareness, and the added pressures of COVID-19.
+These issues are only likely to grow given the prevalence of mental illness, society's increasing emphasis on mental health awareness, and the ongoing uncertainty resulting from COVID-19.
 Given these factors, prioritizing awareness of your company's legal obligations and best practices regarding mental health conditions in the workplace is a must.

 If an employee's mental health condition qualifies as a disability under the Americans with Disabilities Act (ADA), this triggers protections for the employee and obligations for a covered employer.
 The ADA:

 - Prohibits disability discrimination against employees and job applicants in decisions like hiring and termination.

 - Directs employers to engage in an interactive process when an employee's need for an accommodation need is known.

 - Requires employers to provide a reasonable accommodation to qualified individuals with a disability if there is no undue hardship.

 - Prohibits retaliation for requesting a reasonable accommodation.

 Determining whether a mental health condition is an ADA-covered disability can involve a good deal of factual and legal analysis.
 For example, does the mental impairment substantially limit a major life activity?
 Can the employee perform the essential functions of the job?
 Is the employee experiencing job-specific workplace stress or other unseen challenges?

 Deciding on the appropriate accommodation can also be challenging.